Ladzislau/Library-Management-System/README.md

 1. Clone the repository: `git clone https://github.com/Ladzislau/Library-Management-System.git`
 2. Install the necessary dependencies.

+   Next, rename the file `application.properties.origin` to `application.properties` and configure it with the necessary settings for your application to work correctly.
+You can find this file in the project directory.

+3. Run the `init.sql` script to create the database.
+You can find this script in the `mysql/init-scripts` directory.

-3. Build and run the project.
+4. Build and run the project.

 OR